 Given the above, the POSA would have reasonably expected patients to respond to a sufficient degree that the POSA would have wanted to obtain the data from the MSI-H Study, including determining the outcome of patients.
-(EX1003, ¶125; see also MPEP 2107.03 ("[A]s a general rule . . .
-Office personnel should presume that [an] applicant has established that the subject matter of [a human clinical] trial is reasonably predictive of having the asserted therapeutic utility."); Vanda, 2023 WL 3335538, at \4 ("There is no error in the district court's use of the then-ongoing clinical trial as one piece of evidence, combined with other prior art references, to support an obviousness determination.").
+(EX1003, ¶131; see also MPEP 2107.03 ("[A]s a general rule . . .
+Office personnel should presume that [an] applicant has established that the subject matter of [a human clinical] trial is reasonably predictive of having the asserted therapeutic utility."); Vanda, 2023 WL 3335538, at 4.)
 Further, because the POSA would have known that pembrolizumab was already approved for another oncology indication in November 2014, the POSA would have had a higher expectation of success.
-(EX1055, 1-2 (pembrolizumab approved for melanoma); EX1063, 334-335 (for oncology drugs, 55% of second indications were successful if the first indication was successful, but only 9% of first indications were successful); EX1003, ¶125.)
+(EX1055, 1-2 (pembrolizumab approved for melanoma); EX1063, 334-335 (for oncology drugs, 55% of second indications were successful if the first indication was successful, but only 9% of first indications were successful.)
 Thus, the POSA would have seen the inherent properties, discussed above in Sections VI.B.1-2, of treating MSI-H patients with pembrolizumab at the dosage that was applied in the clinical study.
-See Persion., 945 F.3d at 1190 ("Inherency may supply a missing claim limitation in an obviousness analysis.").
+See Persion, 945 F.3d at 1190 ("Inherency may supply a missing claim limitation in an obviousness analysis.").